vk2diy/adxi/kicad-pcbs/adxi/README.md

 There must be substantial losses in the regulator at low draw.

-Apparently an 'LDO' type regulator will not have this level of losses.
+Internet hearsay suggests an 'LDO' type regulator will not have high levels of losses, however it turns out this is an LDO.

-Unfortunately, I don't have any lying around and such regulators are not available locally at short notice.
+Unfortunately, I don't have any others lying around and such regulators are not available locally at short notice.

 Therefore, I will have to trust the datasheet in selecting one in the final circuit and hope for adequate performance.